 Volunteers bring laptops to aging veterans who experience a virtual tour in real time by joining a Google+ Hangout, which is a 10-person video chat room.
 The veterans can talk with fellow veterans, see their memorials, and ask questions about them in real time, all from a laptop.
 Additional volunteers with video cameras attached to live streaming rigs or Google Glass serve as the arms and legs for the veteran, responding to their requests to move in closer or linger at a certain location near their memorial.

 The service is free and open to any veteran of any conflict who is not able to fly.
-If you know of a veteran who would like a virtual tour, please fill submit this online tour request form.

 If you would like to be a “laptop volunteer” and help a veteran join the chatroom, please email firstname.lastname@example.org .
 If you know of a veteran who IS able to travel and would enjoy a free experience to Washington, D.C., please visit Honor Flight’s website.
 Don’t wait.
 We are losing our World War II veterans at a rate of 600 a day nationwide.